 While Maldives vegetation has abundance of Screw Pine, Palm trees as well as shrubs intolerant of salt, the wildlife too thrives well in the favourable temperature ranging from 24-degree to 32-degree centigrade.
-Here’s our pick of the wildlife you should not miss in Maldives!
+Here’s our pick of the wildlife in Maldives you should not miss while travelling!

 1. Fruit Bats